 All that and much more on the latest Eat Drink Smoke!

-This week on Eat Drink Smoke, Tony and Fingers review the E.P.
-Carrillo La Historia Dona Elena and Pikesville Rye.
+This week on Eat Drink Smoke, Tony and I review the Kristoff Ligero Maduro and Bulleit Bourbon Bottled-in-Bond Frontier Whiskey.

 Topics this week include: